Anvika-Singh/HuskyROSTutorial/README.md

 ![image](https://github.com/UW-CTRL/HuskyROSTutorial/blob/e037962c0e13186691ad3e49f6ae88054d584284/gazebo_empty_world.png)

-Your screen should look like this.
+Your screen should look like this. [bloop]

 # Setting up a Workspace and ROS Package
 We will now need to set up a ROS workspace, which will allow us to properly create and run our package.